DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/PW Crack 5.md

 That password is incorrect
 ```

 We need to find the password.
 If we open the script in a code friendly editor like `gedit` to have a closer look at how it validates the password, we can see that the password is checked against a hash.
-We also get a list of 7 possible passwords.
+We also get a list of 7 possible passwords in a text file called `dictionary.txt`.

 ```py
 flag_enc = open('level5.flag.txt.enc', 'rb').read()